Esri/distance-direction-addin-dotnet/README.md

 # geodesy-and-range-addin-dotnet

-Add-in provides the ability to easily and quickly create geodesy lines, circles, ellipses and range rings.
+Add-in provides the ability to create geodesic features such as lines, circles, ellipses and range rings.

 ![Image of Geodesy and Range Addin](GeodesyAndRange.PNG)

 ## Features

 * Creates geodesy lines, circles, ellipses and range rings.
-* Inputs can be entered manually or via a map point tool
+* Inputs can be entered manually or via a known coordinate
 * Addin for ArcMap 10.3.1

 ## Sections